Punktum-dk/whois-service-specification/README.md

 Here is a list of documents and references used in this document

 * General Terms and Conditions: https://www.dk-hostmaster.dk/fileadmin/filer/pdf/generelle_vilkaar/general-conditions.pdf
+* RFC: 3492 Punycode: A Bootstring encoding of Unicode for Internationalized Domain Names in Applications (IDNA): https://tools.ietf.org/html/rfc3492
 * RFC: 3912 WHOIS Protocol Specification: https://tools.ietf.org/html/rfc3912
 * Documentation on the format of a domain name with the DK Hostmaster A/S registry: https://www.dk-hostmaster.dk/english/technical-administration/forms/register-domainname/